 While accessing any phonebook entry, press the Options soft key to access the options for the entry.

-То Then press the Select the highlighted option Select soft key or the ) key.
-Highlight a different option or key until the required option is highlighted.
+То Press the select the highlighted option Select soft key or the) key. highlight a different option - or - key until the required option is highlighted.